PallabiK/rainbowsandbrains/src/content/2021_05_23_happy-birthday.md

 Check out the official [Markdown Guide](https://www.markdownguide.org/basic-syntax/) to learn how to format things.

-Have fun with the new website!
+Happy Birthday & Have fun with the new website!

+I shall be of assistance in the likely case that the styling looks awful and there are a million bugs.

 -MM